MegaArman/pd_hello_world/README.md

 - run make from the command line.
 If it works, you should see a file with the .pd_linux extension
 - open up pure-data and then open the patch helloworld.pd, the bang should be connected to a solid line box
 - click the bang in the patch and see the print on the console

+## making a new patch
+Let's make a new object called rhino... change class_new(gensym("rhino"))

+the setup function needs to have that object name:

+void helloworld_setup(void) => void rhino_setup(void)

+rename the file:
+helloworld.c => rhino.c

+add rhino.c to Makefile

+Make

+Try to add a rhino object to a new pd patch